-Learn About the Chromie Squiggle
+The Chromie Squiggle

-He heard about a new NFT project created with Ethereum smart contracts called CryptoPunks.
-Enamored with these cute 24 x 24 pixel faces, he eagerly began claiming them (including the zombie that he still uses for his profile picture).
 This sparked an idea: What if, instead of presenting all 10,000 outputs and letting people choose their CryptoPunk, the contract presented claimers with a random one?
 This would make the process fair and would add an element of suspense, like opening a pack of trading cards.
 This idea led Snowfro to create Art Blocks, a platform for a whole new kind of art.

 Art Blocks is a platform for projects within a movement called generative art.
 Rather than style or ideology, generative art is defined by its creation process.
 It is not created by the artist directly, but by a manual or digital system they design.
-This gives each output an element of randomness.
-Generative art techniques have been used to create music, literature, architecture and visual art.
-With the advent of modern computing, “creative coding” became the generative artist’s most important tool.
+The system is then run multiple times with unique outputs in each iteration.

 “What if, instead of presenting all 10,000 outputs and letting people choose their CryptoPunk, the contract presented claimers with a random one?
 This would make the process fair and would add an element of suspense, like opening a pack of trading cards.”